Jacobus123/GettingAndCleaningDataProject/CodeBook.md

 - Append combi_train and train_test into combi_data
 - dcast_data: independent tidy data set with the average of each variable for each activity and each subject
 - write result dataset to file "step5_dataset.txt"

+###Newly calculated variables
+The mean and standard deviation for each measurement are contained in the following variables:
+- "MEAN_BODYACC_X"      Mean Body acceleration from the accelerometer on X-axis
+- "SD_BODYACC_X"        SD   Body acceleration from the accelerometer on X-axis
+- "MEAN_BODYACC_Y"      Mean Body acceleration from the accelerometer on Y-axis
+- "SD_BODYACC_Y"        SD   Body acceleration from the accelerometer on Y-axis
+- "MEAN_BODYACC_Z"      Mean Body acceleration from the accelerometer on Z-axis
+- "SD_BODYACC_Z"        SD   Body acceleration from the accelerometer on Z-axis
+- "MEAN_BODYGYRO_X"     Mean Triaxial Angular velocity from the gyroscope on X-axis
+- "SD_BODYGYRO_X"       SD   Triaxial Angular velocity from the gyroscope on X-axis
+- "MEAN_BODYGYRO_Y"     Mean Triaxial Angular velocity from the gyroscope on Y-axis
+- "SD_BODYGYRO_Y"       SD   Triaxial Angular velocity from the gyroscope on Y-axis
+- "MEAN_BODYGYRO_Z"     Mean Triaxial Angular velocity from the gyroscope on Z-axis
+- "SD_BODYGYRO_Z"       SD   Triaxial Angular velocity from the gyroscope on Z-axis
+- "MEAN_TOTACC_X"       Mean Triaxial acceleration from the accelerometer on X-axis
+- "SD_TOTACC_X"         SD   Triaxial acceleration from the accelerometer on X-axis
+- "MEAN_TOTACC_Y"       Mean Triaxial acceleration from the accelerometer on Y-axis
+- "SD_TOTACC_Y"         SD   Triaxial acceleration from the accelerometer on Y-axis
+- "MEAN_TOTACC_Z"       Mean Triaxial acceleration from the accelerometer on Z-axis
+- "SD_TOTACC_Z"         SD   Triaxial acceleration from the accelerometer on Z-axis

 ###Output Data Set